-NOTE - this section should be read in conjunction with Appendix 10.2 - The Landscape and Ecological Mitigation Plan (LEMP) in Volume 4 of the ES.
+NOTE - this section should be read in conjunction with Appendix 10.2 - The Landscape and Ecological Mitigation Plan (LEMP) in Volume 4 of the ES and The Addendum to the Environmental Statement.
 The LEMP provides additional detail regarding the mitigation requirements.
 Figures 10.7 (sheets 1 to 6) in Volume 3 of the ES accompany the LEMP.